Video will appear as you scroll through the story

 Finding a new sonic identity: how Ray of Light got made and what the collaboration changed about her process

-TAP TO REVEAL: How close did Madonna actually come to dying in June 2023?
+TAP TO REVEAL: How did Orbit get Madonna to change her vocal approach?

 0 XP earned this session